Welcome to day 3 of how to fly RC helicopters.

 Place your helicopter in the middle of the area you have selected and make sure it is facing into the wind (if there is any wind).
 If this area has a marking or if you can put a small marking on it, place your heli over this mark – this will be called our reference point.

-Start your helicopter and stand directly behind it about 8-10 feet.
+Start your helicopter and stand directly behind it 10 feet or so.
 Now increase the throttle slowly to get the heli light on the skids/training gear and watch what happens.
 I can almost guarantee if you have a clockwise rotating rotor blade the helicopter will want to drift to the left because the tail rotor is blowing air out to the right (vice-versa for a counter clockwise rotating rotor).
-You will most likely have to add a little bit of right cyclic trim.
+You will most likely have to add a little bit of right cyclic trim with a flybared machine - Never add cyclic trim on flybarless because the FBL unit will see that as a small cyclic command and slowly cause the swash to drift off level.
 Don’t let the heli drift away, as soon as it gets light enough on the skids and starts moving, throttle back and make the correct trim adjustment.

-The point of the above adjustment procedure was to make sure the helicopter is now more or less in trim so it won’t always want to drift forwards or sideway or what ever – it should now be acting like a ball – it will drift in any direction when you get it light on the skids.
+The point of the above adjustment procedure was to make sure the helicopter is now more or less in trim so it won’t always want to drift forwards or sideways or whatever – it should now be acting like a ball – it will drift in any direction when you get it light on the skids.

-The easiest way I can describe how a RC helicopter behaves when it is hovering or is light on skids is kind of like trying to keep a marble dead steady on a serving tray while jumping up and down.
+The easiest way I can describe how a RC helicopter behaves when it's hovering or is light on skids is kind of like trying to keep a marble dead steady on a serving tray while jumping up and down.

 Now it is time to start controlling this marble or ball.
 There are several key points to remember when you are first starting out and these will hold true no matter how far you progress flying RC helicopters.